ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 {% endfaqQuestion %}

 {% faqAnswer %}
-Use candles - make a Christmas table centerpiece by placing one large candle or several smaller in the middle.
+Use candles - make a simple Christmas table centerpiece by placing one large candle or several smaller ones in the middle.
 Spread some green twigs, Christmas ornaments, ribbons or figurines around them to make a composiition.
 {% endfaqAnswer %}
 {% endfaqItem %}